 There are so many wonderful books about China.
-I have listed several in the booklist but here are a few additional books you may want to read aloud or have available for students to read:
+I have listed several in the Books About China book list but here are a few additional books you may want to read aloud or have available for students to read:

 - A is for Asia by Cynthia Chin Lee

 - China ABCs by Holly Schroeder

 - The Emperor and the Kite by Jane Yolen

 - Gung Hay Fat Choy by June Behrens

 - The Last Dragon by Susan Miho Soentpiet